 CVE-2013-7260: RealNetworks RealPlayer Stack-Based Buffer Overflow

-The vulnerability is because of the way the ‘version’ and ‘encoding’ attributes in the XML declaration of an RMP (RIFF MP3 Audio File) file are handled.
-If malicious data is placed in the ‘version’ or ‘encoding’ attribute inside the XML declaration of the RMP file, it can result in a crash or execution of arbitrary code.
+Real player Vulnerability is because of the way the ‘version’ and ‘encoding’ attributes in the XML declaration of an RMP (RIFF MP3 Audio File) file are handled.
+If malicious data is in the ‘version’ or ‘encoding’ attribute inside the XML declaration of the RMP file, it results in a crash or execution of arbitrary code.
+However, it is essential to have a vulnerability management tool.

 Below is the view of the crafted RMP file in hex-editor having a malicious value in the ‘version’ attribute.